CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 The raw data for both qualitative and quantitative observations were made using above testing setup.
 For the numerical measurements of the performance, please refer to `rawdata.xlsx` at the root of this repository.
 The render time for each frame was measured in the renderer's `draw` function by taking the difference between recorded timestamps before and after submitting the command encoder to our device queue.

-The performance analysis was conducted using the Sponza Atrium model.
+The performance analysis was conducted using the Sponza Atrium model with 5000 lights moving in paths defined using Perlin noise.
 We tested each configuration **three** times, each time recording render times for **hundred** frames, and averaged the results to reduce to performance effect of randomness in light source position and movement generations.
 We did not test with static light positions because the variance in averaged performance is too high compared to moving light sources that somewhat converges to a reasonable variance on expectation.

 ### Core Features